tnog/clean-testimonials/readme.txt

 = Can I display a random testimonial? =

 Yes, you can use the Testimonial Widget and specify the "random" option, or you can use the [testimonial id="random"] shortcode.

+= Can I change the number of testimonials shown per page? =

+Yes.
+Specify the "per_page" attribute when using the [testimonials] shortcode.
+EG, [testimonials category="10" per_page="5"].

 = I am a developer, what can you tell me? =